penquinking/notes/md/appsec/application_security_foundations.md

 ## AppSec Activities
 TACTICS: The acutal means used to gain an objective.
 (AppSec activities that we do to get to our goals).
 STRATEGY: The overall campaign plan.
 (Goals - the final place you want to be).

+### Vulnerability Assessment scans

+Quick Scan\QA: commonly called Dynamic Application Security Testing(DAST), Web proxy, Web App Scanner.
+Automated tool that interact with the web app and give you results.

+Vulnerability/Security assessment: Talking to people, assessing the whole system, running multiple tools and verifying all the security components.

+### Threat Modelling
+Conversation between a security person, product owner/business owner/clients, lead dev etc.
+What are the threats to the system.
+Try to **mitigate**, **reduce** or **accept** those threats.
+Threat modelling started with Microsoft.
+Book: Threat Modeling: Designing for Security by Adam Shostack.

+Informal threat modelling
+- What does this app do?
+- What could go wrong?
+- What keeps you up at night?
+- How would you hack your app?

+Methodology
+- S.T.R.I.D.E
+- P.A.S.T.A (Risk & Governance)
+- Attack Trees

+### Secure Code Review
+Usually paired with Static Application Security Testing (SAST).
+All you do is review the security controls where security problems might happen.
+E.g. login screen, password, authentication, make the some sort of security control is there and is implemented correctly.